After 8 Quebec women murdered within 8 weeks, protesters say 'enough is enough'

 She said that by coming out in cold on Friday, she hoped to help make a difference, in her own way.

 "By giving my voice and participating in events like this," she said, she wants to make them "be talked about.
-And that we are not afraid to talk about it."
+And that we are not afraid to talk about it, that we are not ashamed that it happened."

-Miguel Marti said he was there to walk "in solidarity."
-He also said he believes we don't talk enough about violence against women.
+One of the men who attended, Eugène Dufresne, said he was there to walk "in solidarity" with women.
+"We have to be able to stop the violence," he said.
+"This must end."

+One of the group's leaders addressed the crowd at one end of the march.

-The organizers took the opportunity to challenge the government on the importance of acting both in the short and long term, in order to strengthen the safety net around women and children who are victims of domestic violence.
+The organizers also challenged the government on the importance of acting now in terms of strengthening the safety net for victims of domestic violence.

-Several politicians had announced their presence at events organized in various cities.

-The minister responsible for the status of women, Isabelle Charest, marched in Montreal.
+The number of cases continues to steadily increase, said Laurence Bitez of the Maison aide aux femmes de Montréal, who was present at Park Lafontaine.

+"We have had many more calls since the start of the pandemic, but we lack funding and we lack places" for them, added the young woman, herself a former victim of violence.

 Two members of the Parti Québécois, Véronique Hivon and Méganne Perry Mélançon, participated respectively in Montreal and Gaspé.